Adrianchin/AWS_SSA-03/README.md

 - How it works
   - Control tower is managed inside the Management Account
     - Single Sign On (SSO) operates inside the management account that allows Federation ID and internal ID signon
+      - SSO - Multi account access to your AWS accounts
   - AWS Organizations creates 2 OU's
     1) Foundational OU
        1) Audit account